DrC0okie/HEIG_PCO_Labo3/README.md

 **Date**: 07.11.2023

-## Introduction
+## 1. Introduction

-In this lab, we were given the code base of a multithreaded simulation program simulating production and sales between multiple entities.
+In this lab, we were given the code base of a multi-threaded simulation program simulating production and sales between multiple entities.
 The job consists in implementing the logic governing the interactions between the various players, while paying attention to the critical sections of the program.
-The development of the resource management simulation has necessitated the implementation of several methods across the `extractors`, `wholesalers`, and `factories` classes to emulate the transactions.
+The development of the resource management simulation has necessitated the implementation of several methods across the `Extractors`, `Wholesalers` and `Factories` classes to emulate the transactions.
 Our methodology emphasizes thread safety and transactional integrity ensuring that the simulation behaves predictably under concurrent conditions.

-## Concurrency
+## 2. Concurrency

 The program contains multiple methods that need to access the same resources of a class concurrently.
-This might affect the flow of the program as some accesses may be overwritten by a write on another thread.
+This might affect the flow of the program as some accesses may be overwritten by another thread.

 The `PcoMutex` class from the `pcosynchro` library is used to handle concurrency by protecting the so-called _critical section_.
 All methods that do read and/or write access to shared members of the class must acquire the mutual exclusion